Updated: Jan 17, 2022

+Its such a delight to see children with their pet Guinea Pig or Rabbit.
+The cute little pocket pets bring so much joy to a family as well as giving children the opportunity to learn compassion, responsibility and pet husbandry.
 Guinea Pigs make ideal pets due to their small size, ease of care and quiet nature.
-Guinea pigs are sociable animals and should not be kept alone.
+Guinea pigs are sociable animals, they love to squeak around their enclosure, fossicking around, and should not be kept alone – so sorry mum and dad, that means either lots of play time or maybe consider that two would be better than one.
 They can happily be housed in colonies in a large, suitable enclosure.
-They often become very used to handling, especially if started at a young age, making them a favorite with children.
+Guinea’s often become very used to handling, especially if started at a young age, making them a favorite with everyone in the household.

-Guinea pigs are herbivores (they eat plant matter only) that would usually spend many hours a day foraging and grazing on grass in small herds.
+Guinea pigs are herbivores (they eat plant matter only) and would usually spend many hours a day foraging and grazing on grass in small herds.
 Their teeth grow continuously throughout life, so they need a diet high in roughage to encourage chewing.
 Chewing helps to wear down their teeth and prevent serious dental problems.
-Providing sufficient fibre in their diet is also very important for both their gastrointestinal system and general health.
+To avoid trips to the vet, it is essential to provide sufficient fibre in their diet both for their dental health but also their gastrointestinal system.

 A guinea pig diet should contain the following:

 A constant supply of grass and/or grass hay (such as Timothy, Oaten, Wheaten, Pasture, Paddock, Meadow or Ryegrass hays).
 Guinea pigs should not be fed straight Lucerne or Clover hays as they are too high in protein and calcium.
 Providing grass/grass hay is paramount in providing the ‘complete’ diet and encourages ‘chewing’ for long periods of time.